 - CoronaLayeredMtl - allows stacking multiple layers of materials with masks on top of a base material.

 - CoronaLightMtl - emits light, but can be also used for "glowing" materials which do not emit light; any object with this material applied is rendered the same way as a Corona Light.

 - CoronaMtl - all-purpose material which can be used to produce reflective, refractive, transparent, translucent, volumetric objects and more...

 See: Glass / metal materials

-- CoronaPortalMtl - special material used for light portals (speeds up rendering in some scenarios
+- CoronaPortalMtl - special material used for light portals (speeds up rendering in scenes with small windows).

 See: How to use light portals?

 - CoronaRaySwitchMtl - allows using different materials for direct visibility/GI/reflections/refraction rays.